 The Associate of Applied Science degree in Aviation Science offers an opportunity to earn a degree while earning the FAA certificates needed to qualify for an entry-level position as either a professional airplane or helicopter pilot.
 You must apply for and be accepted into the Aviation Science program before registering for any classes except AVS-127: Intro to Aviation.
-In addition to the general education required for the associate degree, the program consists of three distinct types of courses: ground schools, flight courses and aviation academic courses.
+In addition to the general education required for the associate degree, the program consists of two distinct types of courses: flight courses and aviation academic courses.

 Aviation Academic Courses

 The aviation academic courses are those courses that are directly related to aviation that are above and beyond the FAA certification requirements.
 They are all required for the Aviation Science AAS degree, and are identified with course numbers ending in "7" (e.g. AVS-127).

 Our academic courses provide in-depth study in areas identified as especially important for the professional pilot by our industry advisors.
 100-level courses are held at PCC’s Rock Creek Campus, while the 200-level aviation academic courses are held online.
 This knowledge will give you a competitive edge when seeking employment as a professional pilot.